koraktor/gallerist/README.md

    directories)
  * Ruby 2.x

 OS X 10.9 and above ship with Ruby 2.0.
-Ruby 1.9 probably works, but won’t be supported.
+You can use [Homebrew][brew] to install a current Ruby version on older versions of OS X.

 ## Installation